a0a7/GreggRecognition/paper/paper.md

 # Acknowledgements

-We acknowledge support from Patricia Price, Gus Davidson, Zackary Pace and Henry Doten during the development of this project as part of the Minnetonka Research program.
+We acknowledge non-financial support from Patricia Price, Gus Davidson, Zackary Pace and Henry Doten during the development of this project as part of the Minnetonka Research program.

 # References